Gain access to exclusive preclinical content.

 Physiologic pH Formulation - The pH of a pharmaceutical solution cannot be too acidic or too basic.
 The further away one gets from physiological pH (7.4), the greater the irritation.
 Delivery at physiologic pH is optimal.

-Small Dose - The need for only a small amount of fluorescent agent in the body has positive implications for the detection end of transdermal measurement systems.
+Small Dose - The need for only a small amount of fluorescent agent in the body has positive implications for the detection end of transdermal GFR systems.
 In addition, small dose requirements may enable alternative routes of administration for the fluorescent tracer agents.

-Chemical Stability - The tendency of fluorescent tracer agents to resist change or decomposition due to internal reaction, or due to the action of air, heat, light, pressure, etc. helps to ensure the desired engineered properties of a fluorescent agent remain in place so that the product can serve its intended purpose in transdermal measurement systems.
+Chemical Stability - The tendency of fluorescent tracer agents to resist change or decomposition due to internal reaction, or due to the action of air, heat, light, pressure, etc. helps to ensure the desired engineered properties of a fluorescent agent remain in place so that the product can serve its intended purpose in transdermal GFR systems.

 Solubility - Fluorescent tracer agents that are highly soluble tend to be easier to formulate, handle and use.